Skip to main content

 Log in to Employer Services Register for Employer Services I'm registered but need portal access

 Username Forgot username?
-Continue to Log In Register for Blue Connect Need help?
+Continue to Log In Register for the member portal Need help?
 Learn how to log in.

 Log in to Blue e Register for Blue e Log in to Dental Blue

-Knowledge Center Understanding the appeals process
+Knowledge Center Understanding the medical appeals process

-Was your claim denied when you think it should have been approved?
+Was your medical claim denied when you think it should have been approved?
 Learn how to file an appeal.

 Why file an appeal?

-As a Blue Cross Blue Shield of North Carolina (Blue Cross NC) member, you have the option to file an appeal when a claim is denied.
+As a Blue Cross Blue Shield of North Carolina (Blue Cross NC) member, you have the option to file an appeal when a medical claim is denied.
 You may choose to file an appeal to dispute a payment, coverage decision, or for other adverse benefit determinations.

 What is an adverse benefit determination?